 “So, I wanted to see a female friendship represented on screen and that’s why I wrote the show.”

-For Stefanie’s full story, recorded live on the Rock on Thorabh Loop in County Tipperary, listen to the full episode below:
+For the full interview with Stefanie Preissner, recorded live on the Rock on Thorabh Loop in County Tipperary, listen to the full episode below:

 For spectacular sights, invigorating sensations and unforgettable experiences, make your next short break a walking break in Ireland's Ancient East.
 Walking makes your break.